Ngno/jayajaya/README_AttritionPredictor.md

 # Predicting Attrition with Trained Model

-This guide explains how to use the provided Python script to predict attrition using a trained machine learning model.
+This guide explains how to use the provided Python script (`attrition_predictor.py`) with trained machine learning model (`trained_rf_model.joblib`) to predict attrition.

 ## Prerequisites

 Before getting started, ensure you have the following:

-- Python installed on your system
+1. Python version 3.11.4 installed on your system.
+If you haven't:
-- Necessary Python libraries (scikit-learn==1.4.2, pandas, numpy, joblib) installed.
-- Make sure to install scikit-learn version 1.4.2 if you haven't.
-  You can install them using pip:
+    a.
+Visit the official Python website: [Python Downloads](https://www.python.org/downloads/)
+    b.
+Find the version 3.11.4 and click on the link to download the installer for your operating system (Windows, macOS, or Linux).
+    c.
+Run the installer and follow the on-screen instructions.
+        - On Windows, make sure to check the box that says "Add Python to PATH" during the installation process.
+        - On macOS and Linux, you may need to use `brew` or `apt-get` respectively, if you prefer using a package manager.

+2. Downloaded necessary files
+    All files are available at https://github.com/Ngno/jayajaya/tree/main:

+    a. **Download the Attrition Predictor Requirement Script:**
+        - Download the Python script (`requirements_attritionpredictor.txt`).

+    b. **Download the Python Script:**
+        - Download the Python script (`attrition_predictor.py`).

+    c. **Download the Trained Model:**
+        - Download the trained model file (`trained_rf_model.joblib`).

+    d. **Place the Files in the Same Folder:**
+        - Ensure all files are in the same folder.

+3. Set up environment and installed requirement libraries.
+    This script and model need specific version libraries to be installed.
+Set up environment to avoid conflict with other apps.
+    You can set up environment using Anaconda or pipenv.
+Here's how you can proceed.
+You can change the environment name (`env-name`) to your preferred name:

+    ## Setup Environment - Anaconda
     ```
+    conda create --name env-name python=3.11.4
+    conda activate env-name
-    pip install scikit-learn==1.4.2 pandas numpy joblib
+    pip install -r requirements_attritionpredictor.txt
     ```

-- Trained model file (`trained_rf_model.joblib`)
+    ## Setup Environment - Shell/Terminal
+    ```
+    mkdir env-name
+    cd env-name
+    pip install pipenv
+    pipenv shell
+    pip install -r requirements_attritionpredictor.txt
+    ```

 ## Usage

-Follow these steps to predict attrition using the provided Python script:

-1. **Download the Python Script:**
-    - Download the Python script (`attrition_predictor.py`) from the provided location.

-2. **Download the Trained Model:**
-    - Download the trained model file (`trained_rf_model.joblib`).

-3. **Place the Files in the Same Folder:**
-    - Ensure the trained model file (`trained_rf_model.joblib`) and the Python script (`attrition_predictor.py`) are in the same folder.

-4. **Run the Script:**
+1. **Run the Script:**
     - Open your terminal or command prompt.
-    - Navigate to the directory where the Python script is located.
+    - Navigate to the directory where the Python script `attrition_predictor.py` is located.

         ```
         cd path/to/script/directory